(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 Deep pyodermas are uncommon in dogs.
 They are bacterial infections that occur under the skin.
 Dogs having deep pyodermas all tend to have immune systems that are compromised.
 They usually have more than one infection and are very sick.

 Surface and superficial pyodermas can cause severe itching.
-The dog may lose hair and the skin may become red.
+The dog may have hair loss and the skin may become red.
 You may find pimple-like pustules and lesions on the affected skin.
 Usually, lesions are confined to the trunk, and rarely occur on the face, limbs or feet.

-In addition to itching and lesions, dogs suffering from deep pyoderma may be anorexic, lethargic, weak, depressed, and they may have a fever.
+In addition to itching and lesions, dogs suffering from deep pyoderma may not want to eat.
+They become lethargic, weak, depressed, and may have a fever.

 Conventional treatment involves the use of antibiotics, topical therapy, and when appropriate, treatment of the underlying causes.
 The dog patient will also be checked for presence of parasites (e.g. fleas, mites).

 The bacteria causing pyoderma in dogs (Staphylococcus intermedius) do not respond to some of the more common antibiotics such as penicillin, or tetracycline.
 Therefore, more potent antibiotics (e.g. cephalexin) have to be used.
 For deep pyodermas, extended use of various kinds of potent antibiotics may be required.

 Topically, special antibacterial shampoos that contain benzoyl peroxide, sulfur, ethyl lactate, chlorhexidine, or tar will be used.